ylmrx/xontrib-fzf-widgets/README.rst

 ----------------

 - **ssh:** Search in `/etc/ssh/ssh_config` or `~/.ssh/config` items and issue `ssh` command on the chosen item.
-- **history insert** Search in all history entries and insert the chosen command to the prompt.
+- **history insert:** Search in all history entries and insert the chosen command to the prompt.
-- **find file** Find one or more files in the current directory and its sub-directories.
+- **find file:** Find one or more files in the current directory and its sub-directories.
+- **find directory:** Similar to the previous one, but intended to only search for directories.

 How to use it
 ----------------